Trung28899/SmartMirror/index.md

 # Trung Trinh - Blog for Smart Mirror Project

+# Week 12 (Nov 26/28):
+# Presentation made
+# Raspberry Pi 3 fully booted up
+# Raspberry Pi 3 working with speaker

+# Week 11 (Nov 19/21)
+# Case installation for speaker circuit
+# Speaker fully constructed and functional with speaker, amplifier and cases
+# Ordered Raspberry Pi 3 for the project to work with speaker

+# Week 10 (Nov 12/14): PCB power up
+# Received full package of speaker circuit (PCB, electrical components, speaker hat)
+# Soldered speaker circuit
+# Speaker working with laptop and phone devices

 # Week 9 Hardware (Nov.
-5/7):
+5/7): PCB soldered
 # Still unable to connect to Raspberry PI, Here are steps taken for setting up OS for PI:
-# Step 1: Downloaded Raspbian Lite from  https://www.raspberrypi.org/downloads/raspbian/
+# +, Step 1: Downloaded Raspbian Lite from  https://www.raspberrypi.org/downloads/raspbian/

-# Step 2: Download and Install Bonjour Printer Service and Win32Disk (following the video: https://www.youtube.com/watch?v=xj3MPmJhAPU)
+# +, Step 2: Download and Install Bonjour Printer Service and Win32Disk (following the video: https://www.youtube.com/watch?v=xj3MPmJhAPU)

-# Step 3: Using Win32Disk, Write Raspbian Lite image to Sd card using Win32Disk
+# +, Step 3: Using Win32Disk, Write Raspbian Lite image to Sd card using Win32Disk

-# Step 4: Change the files as following in the root file
+# +, Step 4: Change the files as following in the root file
-# - Open config.txt: add dtoverlay=dwc2 at the end of the file
+# -> Open config.txt: add dtoverlay=dwc2 at the end of the file
-# - Open cmdline.txt add modules-load=dwc2,g_ether at the end of the file
+# -> Open cmdline.txt add modules-load=dwc2,g_ether at the end of the file
-# Add file ssh  (Following https://www.youtube.com/watch?v=xj3MPmJhAPU )
+# -> Add file ssh  (Following https://www.youtube.com/watch?v=xj3MPmJhAPU )

-# Step 5: Connect raspberry Pi zero to laptop
+# +, Step 5: Connect raspberry Pi zero to laptop
-# - Put micro sd card in Pi zero (tried with two sd card)
+# -> Put micro sd card in Pi zero (tried with two sd card)
-# - Connect through usb cable
+# -> Connect through usb cable
-# - In Device Manager should see other devices like minute 3:09 in this video https://www.youtube.com/watch?v=HSSpQDs4lfU
+# -> In Device Manager should see other devices like minute 3:09 in this video https://www.youtube.com/watch?v=HSSpQDs4lfU
-# > but I didn’t see it
+# => but I didn’t see it

 # More details: